IlanSirsky/Pong-Wars/README.md

 # Pong Wars
 It's the eternal battle between day and night, good and bad.
-Written in Python in one pythong.
+Written in Python.

 Based on [vnglst's repository](https://github.com/vnglst/pong-wars).